in creating exchanges, experiences, and structures to enact social change

 Interested in joining a small working group?
 Let us know at email@example.com and we’ll introduce you via email to two other artists interested in independently reviewing each other’s proposals.
 All applications benefit from being reviewed for clarity by people not associated with the project.

 Not sure whether your project is a good fit?
 Have questions about the application process?
 Send us a short 3-5 sentence description of your project via email (not your full proposal) to: firstname.lastname@example.org.
 We will get back to you in 2-3 business days.

 Please send us final questions by 5 PM (EST) on Friday, November 9, 2018.

 Writing about a socially engaged art project is difficult!
 Here are some helpful tips:

-- Be sure to balance a strong articulation of your artistic vision and a clear “who-what-when- where” description of the process and outcomes
+- Be sure to balance a strong articulation of your artistic vision and a clear “who-what-when- where” description of the process and outcomes.

 Most socially engaged projects benefit from being represented in a sketch that clarifies participation and process.
 There is no single way to do this!
 Just make sure you’re clearly representing your project’s process and relationships.

-- This is not an art project.
+Consider looking at models for inspiration such as stakeholder maps, flow charts, blocking diagrams, or taxonomies.
+This is not an art project.
 Legibility is much more important than drafting skill or artistic expressiveness.

 Diagnosing the Competitiveness of Your Proposal

 Transparency is a core value of ABOG—we want to give as much information as we possibly can to artists who are applying for the Fellowship.
 At the same time, we have a small staff and more than 500 people apply to the Fellowship every year, so we simply lack the capacity to offer individual feedback.